numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

        for adding GUIs and making full-fledged applications is more or less an afterthought.
      - NumPy is  based on Python, which was designed from the outset to be an excellent general-purpose programming language.
-While Matlab's syntax for some array manipulations is more compact than NumPy's, NumPy (by virtue of being an add-on to Python) can do many things that Matlab just cannot, for instance dealing properly with stacks of matrices.
+While MATLAB's syntax for some array manipulations is more compact than NumPy's, NumPy (by virtue of being an add-on to Python) can do many things that MATLAB just cannot, for instance dealing properly with stacks of matrices.

    * - In MATLAB, arrays have pass-by-value semantics, with a lazy